 Our student advisors have some tips to help you succeed, especially for those new to college or who’ve never taken an online course.

 - Get familiar with Georgian’s remote services.
 Staff are here to help you with all the usual supports and resources.
 We’re just offering these services remotely while only limited on-campus activity takes place.
 This includes research, writing skills, math skills, tutoring, student advising, counselling, accommodation and more.
 Review the remote learning kit to find the student service(s) you need and how to contact them.

 - Come as you are.
-One of the benefits to being online is you can roll out of bed for class (although we do recommend eating a nutritious breakfast first).
+One of the benefits to being online is you can roll out of bed for class (although we do recommend getting dressed and eating a nutritious breakfast first).

 - Designate a quiet, comfortable space for learning, free from distractions like your phone.

 - Take time at the beginning of each course to understand what’s expected of you.
 Every course and instructor will be different.